 The idea that a bonus is deserved for contributions to the company's year-end profits or performance no longer holds.
-With the institutionalization of the 13th month pay as an expected additional income of the worker, it does not function anymore as a reward mechanism for the high performance of an employee.
-The 13th month pay is simply seen as a postponed wage payment that is paid at year's end.
+With the institutionalization of the 13th month pay as an expected additional income of the worker, it does not function anymore as a reward mechanism for high performance as an employee.
+Simply, the 13th month pay is seen as a postponed wage payment that is paid at year's end.
 A firm that wants to reward an employee for exceptional service would have to pay out a bonus that is outside of the 13th month pay.

-2.2.10.
 Industrial management styles and productivity

-Studies of the workplace undertaken by the UP School of Labor and Industrial Relations detail various practices that have developed in the course of the country's recent industrial relations.
-(The volume of Amante, ed.
-[1994], in particular, the articles of Amante [1994a], Aganon [1994], and Ofreneo [1994] are particularly helpful in this context.)
+Studies of the work place undertaken by the UP School of Labor and Industrial Relations detail various practices that have developed in the course of the country's recent industrial relations.
+[The volume of Amante, ed.
+(1994), in particular, the articles of Amante (1994a), Aganon (1994), and Ofreneo (1994) are particularly helpful in this context.]

 Focusing on the comparison of Japanese, Filipino-Chinese, and Western-owned firms, the cases studied concern workplace dynamics between management and labor especially taking account of the cultural and industrial backgrounds of the investors.
-The establishments in the sample are more representative of the industrial milieu that has been dominant in the Philippine industrial pattern.
-They represent companies that have been around longer in the country, oriented essentially to meet domestic demand, although some export demand has entered part of their markets in later times.
-They represent the kinds of companies nurtured essentially by the highly import-substituting framework of past industrialization.
+The establishment in the sample is more representative of the industrial milieu that has been dominant in the Philippine industrial pattern.
+They represent companies that have been around longer in the country, with markets oriented essentially to meet domestic demand, although some export demand has entered part of their markets in later times.
+They represent the kinds of companies nurtured essentially by the highly import substituting framework of past industrialization.

-These establishments were observed through the prism of cultural or national experience of the investor's main nationality.
+These studies were observed through the prism of cultural or national experience of the investor's main nationality.
 From the viewpoint of this essay, what would be relevant for the present purpose is to understand current practices within the firm that relate to the recruitment, promotion, hiring, and integration of the laborer within the firm.
-In addition, the manner of conflict resolution in the workplace, most especially those methods that often lead to collective bargaining or to the use of more drastic means of redress deserves examination.
+In addition, the manner of conflict resolution in the work place, most especially those issues that often lead to collective bargaining or to the use of more drastic means of redress.

 As in other cases, Filipino-Chinese firms evolve in their practices according to circumstances.
-The older and more traditional firms tend to depend more on personalistic values in their approach to wage, pay, and promotion than the more modern firms which tend to rely less on personalistic loyalties.
-Hiring and contracting no longer indicate reliance on such subjective factors of ties and family and friendship networks.
-For the same reason, these modern firms display greater transparency in their actions.
+The older and more traditional firms tend to depend more on personalistic values in their approach to wage, pay, promotion than the more modern firms.
+Personalistic loyalties are still relied on by more modern firms.
+Hiring and contracting no longer indicates reliance on such subjective factors of ties and family and friendship networks.
+For the same reason, these firms display greater transparency in their actions.
 In fact, some of them are more inclined to accept unionism as an element of the labor-management relations.

-Foreign companies with Western-oriented backgrounds behave more on the basis of values that are less personalistic and objective factors that are weighed in the workplace.
+In contrast, foreign companies, with Western-oriented background, behave more on the basis of values that are less personalistic and more on objective factors that are weighed in the work place.
 For instance, performance at work is important and wage policies are more transparent.
 There is greater acceptance of mechanisms for redress of labor's demand through unionism.
 Western firms have been more comfortable with the labor standards to which the labor laws strive.
 To some extent, some of these standards are quite common in their own work settings.